 - Expand the Inbound Authentication Configuration followed by the WS-Federation (Passive) Configuration section and provide the following values.

-- Passive STS Realm - Provide the same realm name given to the web app you are configuring WS-Federation for.
+Passive STS Realm - This uniquely identifies the web app.
+Provide the same realm name given to the web app you are configuring WS-Federation for.

-- Passive STS WReply URL - Provide the URL of the web app you are configuring WS-Federation for.
-This endpoint URL will handle the token response.
+Passive STS WReply URL - Provide the URL of the web app you are configuring WS-Federation for.
+This endpoint URL handles the token response.

 - Expand the Claim Configuration section and map the relevant claims.
 See Configuring Claims for a Service Provider for more information.